Project Management Training Incorporating MS-Project - 30 PDUs

 - Types of Reports, Printing the Gantt Chart

 - Live project visits

 - The training fee per person/individual is KES 85,500.00

 - The fee quoted includes VAT.

-- The cost caters for provision of professional training, student manuals a CPD certified certificates from EBK.
+- The cost caters for the provision of professional training, student manuals and CPD certified certificates from EBK.

 - Viscar shall provide a training venue at any location (Narobi, Mombasa, Kisumu, Eldoret, Nakuru) at no additional fee.

 - The minimum number of delegates for each course is seven (7).